 Research should be impactful, novel and exciting.
 What will you discover?

 A set of new cancer therapies rely on the targeting of markers present at the surface of cancer cells using chimeric antigen receptor T cells, antibody-drug conjugates or vaccines.
-While these treatments work well for many patients with certain types of blood cancers, their application in other cancer types is limited in part by the lack of cancer-specific markers to target.
+The application of these revolutionary approaches is limited in part by the lack of cancer-specific markers to target.

-We and others observed a wide range of splicing variations occuring across a wide array of tumor types (e.g. Jha, Quesnel-Vallières et al., 2022).
-We developped a computational pipeline that identifies cancer-specific antigens originating from these splicing variations.
+Aberrant RNA splicing is a hallmark of all cancer types (e.g. Jha, Quesnel-Vallières et al., 2022).
+We developped computational tools to identify cancer-specific antigens originating from aberrant splicing variations.

 Sets of alternative RNA splicing events are co-regulated to shape the development and function of the nervous system.
 We previously studied such programs and their regulators (e.g. Quesnel-Vallières et al., 2015).
 In addition to explaining important molecular mechanisms underlying the complexity of the brain, these alternative splicing programs can be involved in neuronal disorders and diseases (e.g. Quesnel-Vallières et al., 2016).